UmarAli1997/CocktailDB-Scraper/README.md

 This program allows the user to search CocktailDB by cocktail name and saves the result in a cocktail.json.

+The json contains attributes about the cocktail, such as the ID, name, instructions and ingredients required.

 ## Installation and Run

 Install the requirements and run the program: